Basildon: Industry

 Basildon has a heavily developed industrial base.
 During the construction of the New Town, government grants were given to companies to set up their businesses in Basildon.
-Amongst the companies that took up these grants were Ford Motor Company (opened 1964), Carreras Tobacco Company (1959–1984), Yardley of London (1966–1998), Gordon's Gin (1984–1998) and GEC-Marconi (now home to Leonardo MW).
+Amongst the companies that took up these grants were Ford Motor Company (active since 1964), Carreras Tobacco Company (1959–1984), Yardley of London (1966–1998), Gordon's Gin (1984–1998) and GEC-Marconi (now home to Leonardo MW).

 Basildon has industrial areas situated in Laindon, Cranes Farm Road and Burnt Mills.
-Cranes Farm Road is currently home to CNH Tractor Plant, formerly owned by Ford.
+Cranes Farm Road is currently home to CNH Tractor Plant.
 Argos opened a regional warehouse on Pipps Hill Industrial Estate in the 1990s.
 In 2015, an Amazon delivery base was opened in Christopher Martin Road.

-A datacentre hosting the European matching engine of the Intercontinental Exchange is located in Gardiners Lane, Basildon on the site of the former York International factory.
+A data centre hosting the European matching engine of the Intercontinental Exchange is located in Gardiners Lane, Basildon on the site of the former York International factory.

-In 2017, Costa Coffee opened their new coffee roastery in Basildon.
-It is said to be Europe's biggest coffee roastery – quadrupling Costa's roasting capacity from 11,000 tonnes per year to 45,000 tonnes.
-The facility, which is dubbed "Paradise Street", can handle around 24 tonnes of coffee beans per hour.
+In 2017, Costa Coffee established a roastery in Basildon – quadrupling the company's roasting capacity from 11,000 tonnes to 45,000 tonnes per year.
+The roastery, dubbed "Paradise Street", is the largest in Europe and can handle around 24 tonnes of coffee beans per hour.